 Happy New Year!
 What resolutions have you made this New Year?
 To get fit?
 Quit smoking?
 Start saving more money?
 But what goals have you set for your home?
-January is a great time to start working on your house - the social calendar is light, January sales are on, and some of you are on Christmas holidays the first week of January.
-You can make your home beautiful, organized, clean and energy efficient in the coming year by following our list of easy home resolutions.
+January is a great time to start working on your house – the social calendar is light, January sales are on, and some of you are on Christmas holidays the first week of January.
+You can make your home beautiful, organized, clean and energy-efficient in the coming year by following our list of easy home resolutions.

 When you have a cluttered home, it’s hard to de-stress and decompress.
-To help get back a feeling of Zen in your home one of best and most inexpensive ways is to clear out your clutter.
+To help get back a feeling of Zen in your home one of the best and most inexpensive ways is to clear out your clutter.

 Every year most of us end up collecting a mountain of stuff.
 If we do not do a regular purge, closets, cabinets, drawers, and countertops can get jam-packed, and it becomes difficult to find anything.
 If you have a lot of clutter right there in your face, it starts your day off on the wrong foot plus all that clutter can make your house look smaller, messy and dated.